 INKS: come in waterproof and non-waterproof.
 Very fine pigments are used and good quality inks can provide glowing luminosity over white, which can be increased by adding layers when using waterproof varieties.
 Can be used with brushes, sponges etc. and also loaded into special fountain type pens for various thickness of line.
 Nibs need to be cleaned frequently.

 NOTE: Tony and I often begin by establishing an “underpainting” in acrylics and then finish in oils – giving us “the best of both mediums”.
 Remember you can put oil over acrylic but it is not recommended the other way around because the oil can resist the water based paint over it and it can pull away rather than adhere.
 Most canvas boards and stretched canvasses are already undercoated in acrylic, so you may be painting oil over water based paint anyway.

-Here are some demonstration charts for you … all mixed from the 3 primary colours RED, YELLOW & BLUE (+ WHITE, WHICH WE DON’T CALL A COLOUR).
+Here then are some demonstration charts for you … all mixed from the 3 primary colours RED, YELLOW & BLUE(+ WHITE, WHICH WE DON’T CALL A COLOUR).

-These three primary colours cannot be mixed and are needed to create ALL the other colours!
+These three primary colours cannot be mixed so you need to have these ready made in order to begin.
+They are needed to create ALL the other colours!

-Lets begin with a very basic colour wheel mixed by my grand-daughter, Julia, showing primary and secondary colours..she used a painting knife to mix, wiping it clean with a paper towel in between each mix.
+Lets begin with a very basic colour wheel mixed by my grand-daughter, Julia, showing primary and secondary colours..she used a painting knife, wiping it clean with a paper towel in between each mix.
 Mixing with a brush is messier and it is therefore harder to keep the tints clean.